 - Washington, D.C.: Companies with 20 or more employees doing at least 50% of their work in the District

-Eligible expenses may include passes for buses, trains, trolleys, ferries, water taxis, subways, and parking fees.
+Eligible expenses may include passes for travel on buses, trains, trolleys, ferries, water taxis, subways, and cover parking fees.
 You may also be able to use commuter benefits to pay for vouchers, tokens, ridesharing, and vanpooling costs.

 Whether these benefits are extended in addition to the employee’s salary or as a pre-tax employee deduction, the employer can incur payroll tax savings.
 However, the Tax Cuts and Jobs Act disallowed individual tax deductions for expenses associated with transportation fringe benefits and some other commuting expenses.